SteeltoeOSS/Documentation/labs/get-to-know-steeltoe/index.md

 [exercise-3-link]: exercise3.md
 [exercise-4-link]: exercise4.md

-## Spring One Workshops - Getting started with .NET microserivces and Steeltoe
+## Getting started with .NET microserivces and Steeltoe

 Are you creating new .NET microservices for the cloud?
 Modernizing existing applications?
 Or are you just plain moving apps to containers?
 In all cases, Steeltoe is here to make your life much easier.
 In this workshop we’ll take a basic ASP.NET Core webapi project, and make it a cloud rock star with [surprisingly] little code.
 Along the way the app will use: